 Preparing To Get Rid of The Stale Popcorn

-The following are the things you will need for this DIY project:
+The following are the things you will need for this DIY popcorn ceiling removal project:

 Removing a popcorn ceiling and transforming it into a smooth, elegant-looking ceiling is no easy feat.
-Although it can be a 100% DIY job, it can be messy – and most of all can be a dangerous DIY project.
+Although it can be a 100% DIY job, it can be messy—and most of all, it can be a dangerous DIY project.

-That is why it is important to evaluate in advance what you can do and what you can do when removing your popcorn ceiling.
+That is why it is important to evaluate what you can and can do when removing your popcorn ceiling.
 If you are up for this DIY project, here are the steps you can follow to successfully remove your popcorn ceiling and make your space more cozy and clean-looking.

 Step 1 – Cover the floor

-This project will result in a lot of the stippling treatment on the floor.
-For personal protection, wear a safety mask to shield yourself from any dust in the process.
+This project will result in a lot of stippling treatment on the floor.
+For personal protection, wear a safety mask to shield yourself from dust.

-*Incredibly important, if you are in an older house, popcorn ceilings potentially had asbestos fibers in them.
-Exercise caution and if in doubt, consult a home improvement technician.
+It is incredibly important to note that if you live in an older house, popcorn ceilings potentially had asbestos fibers in them.
+Exercise caution, and if in doubt, consult a home improvement technician.

 Step 2 – Spray down the ceiling with a vinegar mixture and let soak

-In our project, Dillon encountered a popcorn ceiling that was coated with oily semi-gloss paint.
-To remove this, create a solution made of 10 parts water to 1 part vinegar and put into a spray bottle.
+Dillon encountered a popcorn ceiling coated with oily semi-gloss paint in our project.
+To remove this, create a solution of 10 parts water to 1 part vinegar and put it into a spray bottle.

-Spray onto the ceiling and let soak to 10 to 15 minutes.
+Spray onto the ceiling and let soak for 10 to 15 minutes.

 Step 3 – Scrape the paint from the ceiling

-If your ceiling is coated in oil-based paint like in our example, take a mudding knife and scrape the soaked area at a 45 degree angle.
-Use force to remove the first coat of the oily layer paint to get to the popcorn treatment itself.
+If your ceiling is coated in oil-based paint, like in our example, take a mudding knife and scrape the soaked area at a 45-degree angle.
+Use force to remove the first coat of the oily layer of paint to get to the popcorn treatment.

 Step 4 – Scrape the popcorn texture from the ceiling

-Without the paint in the way, repeat the process from earlier and spray the 1:10 vinegar-water solution on the texture and let soak for 10 to 15 minutes.
+Without the paint in the way, repeat the process from earlier.
+Spray the 1:10 vinegar-water solution on the texture and let soak for 10 to 15 minutes.

-THIS time, the popcorn texture should remove more easily and peel off.
+This time, the popcorn texture should be removed more easily and peeled off.

 Step 5 – Coat the ceiling with topping compound

-Topping compound is specifically made to provide a smooth finish.
-In the process of removing the rough texture, you may have noticed an uneven result or even dark brown spots where the outer layer of the drywall was cut.
+The topping compound is specifically made to provide a smooth finish.
+When removing the rough texture, you may have noticed an uneven result or even dark brown spots where the outer layer of the drywall was cut

 Step 6 – Sand the ceiling